Kidev/KZTierMapchooser/README.md

 Do not forget to remove any other mapchooser from your active plugins directory

+## Known bugs
+None, please use the "Issues" tab if you find any

 ## TODO
 - Add tiers to the !nominate menu
 - Add a completion marker using KZTimerGlobal.com's players API